typestack/class-transformer/README.md

 [![npm version](https://badge.fury.io/js/class-transform.svg)](https://badge.fury.io/js/class-transform)

 Its ES6 and Typescript era.
 Nowadays you are working with classes and constructor objects more than ever.
-Class-transformer allows you to transform plain object to some instance of class and versa.
+Class-transform allows you to transform plain object to some instance of class and versa.
 Also it allows to serialize / deserialize object based on criteria.
 This tool is super useful on both frontend and backend.